PRESS RELEASE | FOR IMMEDIATE RELEASE

 NOTES TO EDITORS:

-These findings and more are from: The Cerulli Edge—U.S. Monthly Product Trends Edition, April 2019 Issue.
+These findings and more are from The Cerulli Edge—U.S. Monthly Product Trends, April 2020 issue.